김석훈 | 우리말 뿌리연구가, 『우리말 범어사전』 편저자

 “an empty gap,”

-Similar sounds also appear in Southeast Asian languages:
+Similar sounds appear in Southeast Asian languages:

 • Malay jam